sergidt/programming-snippets/Typescript/some-of-my-typescript-pearls.md

----
-layout: post
-title: A taste of my Typescript pearls
-date: 2017-05-16T00:00:00.000Z
-summary: >-
-  TypeScript is a typed superset of JavaScript.
-That means we can use its powerful syntax to help us write better, cleaner and more secure code without actually using Javascript.
-  In this article, we will get into some TypeScript examples that enlighten some of its greater features.
-categories:
-  - typescript
-tags:
-  - typescript
-author: sergi_dote
----

 TypeScript is a typed superset of JavaScript.
 I would like to share with you some of my preferred tips ans tricks that have made me love this language.